Four factors have contributed to the consensus opinion that early sources dated John’s apocalyptic vision late in Domitian’s reign:

 The Acts of John

 The Acts of John depicts John as travelling throughout the province of Asia (four years in Smyrna alone), visiting the churches and appointing bishops (as in Clement below); it culminates in an account of John’s burial, without any mention of the exile.
-If the exile was related at all, it would have been done mentioned in the lost beginning, as Lalleman noted.
+If the exile was related at all, it would have been mentioned in the lost beginning, as Lalleman noted.

-Two pieces of evidence suggest it was:
+Two pieces of evidence suggest that it had been so related:

 i. the extant text begins with John sailing to Miletus, which would have been the natural stopping point from Patmos en route to Ephesus.